Llobregat–Anoia Line

 The Llobregat–Anoia Line (Línia Llobregat-Anoia) is an unconnected metre gauge railway line linking Barcelona with the Baix Llobregat, Bages and Anoia regions, in Catalonia, Spain.
 Its name refers to the fact that it follows the course of the Llobregat and Anoia rivers for most of its length.
 Plaça d'Espanya station serves as the Barcelona terminus of the line, then continuing northwards to Martorell, where two main branches to Manresa and Igualada are formed.
 It also includes several freight branches, accounting for a total line length of 138 km and 41 passenger stations.

-Barcelona Metro line 8, together with a number of commuter and freight rail services, runs on the line's main route between Barcelona and Sant Boi de Llobregat.
+Barcelona Metro Line 8, together with a number of commuter and freight rail services, runs on the line's main route between Barcelona and Sant Boi de Llobregat.
 The section between Barcelona and Olesa de Montserrat is operated as a high-frequency commuter rail system known as Baix Llobregat Metro (Metro del Baix Llobregat), with some services continuing northwards to Manresa and Igualada.
 The Llobregat–Anoia Line is part of the Autoritat del Transport Metropolità (ATM) fare-integrated public transport system for the Barcelona metropolitan area.

 History

 Share of the Tranvía o Ferrocarril Económico de Manresa a Berga, issued 1 January 1902.

 The Llobregat–Anoia Line originated from three formerly separate narrow gauge railway lines: Tranvía o Ferrocarril Económico de Manresa a Berga (opened in 1885), Ferrocarril Central Catalán (opened in 1893) and Camino de Hierro del Nordeste de España, built to quickly and cheaply give passenger and freight transportation to the rapidly industrialising Llobregat area.
-The Metro del Baix Llobregat designation was first introduced on this line in 2000, and the line 8 service has been formally included in the Barcelona Metro network since 6 November 2003.
+The line was extended to Barcelona in 1912.
+Between 1985 and 1987, the section between Cornellà-Riera and Sant Josep was moved underground, followed by the section between Sant Josep and Espanya.
+The Metro del Baix Llobregat designation was first introduced on this line in 2000, and the Line 8 service has been formally included in the Barcelona Metro network since 6 November 2003.